|

 LORNA:

 Character name used by English novelist R.D.
-Blackmore.
-It was probably derived
+Blackmore, possibly of

 LORRAINE: